-I am currently an Assistant Professor at the University of Texas, Dallas, where I lead the Machine Learning and Optimization Lab.
+I am currently an Assistant Professor at the University of Texas, Dallas, where I lead the CARAML Lab.
 I'm also a Visiting Assistant Professor at the Indian Institute of Technology, Bombay.
 Before this, I was a Senior Research Scientist at Microsoft between 2016 till 2019.
-Below are some of the areas I am currently working on:
+Below are some of the areas my group is currently working on:

 Efficient Learning, data subset selection, and coresets: obtaining 5x - 10x speedups/energy efficiency with small data subsets with negligible loss in accuracy (generalization performance) applied to varied applications like supervised, semi-supervised, hyper-parameter tuning, NAS and domains like image classification, NLP, speech recognition.

 Active Learning: learning with fewer labels, reducing labeling costs by 2x - 5x (see this blog page on some of our work in active learning), particularly in realistic scenarios like rare classes/slices, imbalance, OOD instances, redundancy, etc.

 Robust Learning in the presence of outliers, noise etc.

 Data Summarization: Video/Image/Text (summarize massive datasets with scalable discrete optimization)